 Mike: I am Michael Waddington with the Military Law News Network and today I am joined by attorney Ernesto Gapasin.
 How are you doing today Ernesto?

-Ernesto: Sure this is an extremely high profile case Mike and as you know and as I know we have been following this case.
-This involves those naval football players who have been accused of sexually assaulting a a female.
-And it is our understanding that based on some of the media reports, that the defense attorneys and these are the allegations made against the defense attorneys that they were they were attacking her too hard.
+Ernesto: Sure this is an extremely high-profile case Mike and as you know and as I know we have been following this case.
+This involves those naval football players who have been accused of sexually assaulting a female.
+And it is our understanding that based on some of the media reports, that the defense attorneys and these are the allegations made against the defense attorneys that they were attacking her too hard.
 They were attacking her credibility and this went on for hours and hours.
-And the media really went out on a on a limb to say that this particular alleged victim was not being well or treated fairly at this hearing.
-And what’s what’s happened is that it has kind of created this spark, ok?
-This spark within the ranks of politics to change how Article 32 hearings are conducted.
+And the media really went out on a limb to say that this particular alleged victim was not being well or treated fairly at this hearing.
+And what’s happened is that it has kind of created this spark, ok?
+This spark within the ranks of politics change how Article 32 hearings are conducted.
 And maybe not even changed them Mike, but to get rid of them entirely.
-And I got to tell you Mike, You know, I’m…I’m shocked by by these reports and I..I really shouldn’t be shocked.
+And I got to tell you, Mike, You know, I’m…I’m shocked by these reports and I..I really shouldn’t be shocked.
 Right, Mike?
-I shouldn’t be I shouldn’t be shocked based on the constant trend doing everything possible for the government to prosecute and to win these cases.
-Even even with little evidence.
+I shouldn’t be shocked based on the constant trend of doing everything possible for the government to prosecute and to win these cases.
+Even with little evidence.

 Mike: You know Ernesto, I’m…I’m shocked as well.
-What started out as a story of of the defense lawyers harassing an alleged victim has now into another attack on the military justice system.
+What started out as a story of the defense lawyers harassing an alleged victim has now into another attack on the military justice system.
 And I was recently at a court marshal at Altos Air Force base involved the sexual assault, just last week.
 And I met with…my opponent was a Special Victim prosecutor.
-A very seasoned, a very well-respected prosecutor in the US Air Force and when I was speaking to him during one of the recesses…he had told me that in Congress right now there’s a there’s a big movement under way and he thinks it’s going to pass where they are going to either to get rid of Article 32 hearings altogether particularly in sexual assault cases or at a minimum, limit the Article 32 and not allow the accused and and or his attorneys to even be present which that would deal a tremendous blow to the rights of service members accused of not only sexual assaults but any crimes .
+A very seasoned, a very well-respected prosecutor in the US Air Force, and when I was speaking to him during one of the recesses…he had told me that in Congress right now there’s a big movement underway and he thinks it’s going to pass where they are going to either to get rid of Article 32 hearings altogether particularly in sexual assault cases or at a minimum, limit the Article 32 and not allow the accused and or his attorneys to even be present which that would deal a tremendous blow to the rights of service members accused of not only sexual assaults but any crimes.

-Mike: Well, Tim think about from another perspective, the reason that the Article 32 is also important to the prosecution and to the government is because let’s say someone does make a false allegation.
-Let’s say a witness’s story doesn’t add up or the witness is a liar or they can’t remember anything.
-Well, the the government never really gets a chance to hear that witness testifying under cross examination until the Article 32.
+Mike: well, Tim thinks about from another perspective, the reason that Article 32 is also important to the prosecution and to the government is that let’s say someone does make a false allegation.
+Let’s say a witness’s story doesn’t add up or the witness is a liar or they can’t remember anything. well, the government never really gets a chance to hear that witness testifying under cross-examination until Article 32.
 So sometimes, it still happens.
-Sometimes when you go to the Article 32, the investigating officer, the prosecutor and everybody in the room realizes this person is not a victim.
+Sometimes when you go to Article 32, the investigating officer, the prosecutor and everybody in the room realizes this person is not a victim.
 This person is not truthful.
 This person is not even credible.
-We’re not going to spend several hundred thousands of dollars which is what it costs nowadays to try one of these big cases from the government’s standpoint because they have to pay for experts.
-They have to take the jury out of their day to day duties and put them in a put them in sit them in a jury box for a week.
-They have to go through the whole pellate process.
-You’re talking flying in witnesses from all over of the world and the case can take sometimes up to a week.
+We’re not going to spend several hundred thousand dollars which is what it costs nowadays to try one of these big cases from the government’s standpoint because they have to pay for experts.
+They have to take the jury out of their day-to-day duties and put them in sitting them in a jury box for a week.
+They have to go through the whole appellate process.
+You’re talking about flying in witnesses from all over of the world and the case can take sometimes up to a week.
 So these cases are very expensive.
 I mean, just because someone is in the military doesn’t mean that the time your time is worth nothing.
-You have 7 or 8 cornels and a couple sergeant majors on a panel.
+You have 7 or 8 Colonels and a couple of sergeant majors on a panel.
 Add up the amount of time and money that is costing the government for having them just sitting there.
 It can be sometimes not worth it to go forward.
-So the bottom line is, the Article 32 gives the government the opportunity to see what type of case they have and to do the right thing.
-If the charges are not warranted then sometimes that the Article 32 is the government sees that, then they say ok you know what we are going to give this person…let’s say they are accused of sexual assault and adultery.
+So the bottom line is, that Article 32 gives the government the opportunity to see what type of case they have and to do the right thing.
+If the charges are not warranted then sometimes that Article 32 is the government sees that, then they say ok you know what we are going to give this person…let’s say they are accused of sexual assault and adultery.
 The adultery is proven; the sexual assault is not.
-And they can then turnaround and give that person an NGNP and an Article 15 and move on.
+And they can then turn around and give that person an NGNP and an Article 15 and move on.
 But what’s going to happen now is everything is gonna go if there is no Article 32 everything is going to go forward, it’s going to go to a court-martial.
-I think it is also going to really hurt the government as well because they are going to get ambushed a lot of times and they are going to be crushed by by experienced defense attorneys when the first time their witness ever takes the stand is at the actual trial in front of the panel.
+I think it is also going to really hurt the government as well because they are going to get ambushed a lot of times and they are going to be crushed by experienced defense attorneys when the first time their witness ever takes the stand is at the actual trial in front of the panel.
 So, it cuts both ways here.
-And either way it hurts the military justice system if they get rid of the Article 32s.
+And either way, it hurts the military justice system if they get rid of Article 32s.

 Mike: Tim, I am sorry Ernesto.